kyleyoung1121/TheParksDepartment/README.md

 ### Ryan Williams

+I was the lead for animal design and animation.
+Having not worked with Blender beyond the very basics before this project, I had a lot to learn.
+I put the time in to understand many features of the software, such as the modeling, texuring, rigging and animation suites.
+Each of the 7 animals (8 with the unimplemented vultures) presented unique challenges, especially when skeletons were unique and required ground-up work.
+Combine that with male and female variants, as well as unimplemented juveniles, and a single animal was a feat in itself.

 #### Fall Semester
   - Blender research for keybinds, tools, etc.: 3 hours
   - Blender design time for emplacements (power plant, basic station, campfire): 4 hours